Blood in Dog Urine: 6 Common Causes

 Blood in Dog Urine Treatment

 The treatment for blood in your dog’s urine depends on the underlying cause.
-Some causes of blood in the urine, such as urinary tract infections or kidney infections, are treated with prescription medications from your veterinarian.
+Some causes of blood in the urine, such as urinary tract infections (UTIs) or kidney infections, need prescription medications.
 Other causes of blood in the urine, such as bladder stones, are treated with surgery to remove the stones.
 Your veterinarian will determine the best course of treatment for your dog.

 You should not attempt any home remedies.
 There are no effective home remedies that will get rid of blood in your dog’s urine.
-It is important not to delay seeking veterinary care for blood in the urine, as many causes of this issue can be serious and can progress in severity if left untreated.
-You should never attempt to treat your dog with home remedies or over-the-counter treatments unless directed to do so by your veterinarian.
+Don’t delay seeking veterinary care for blood in the urine, as many causes of this issue can be serious and can progress in severity if left untreated.
+Never attempt to treat your dog with home remedies or over-the-counter treatments unless directed to do so by your veterinarian.

 How to Prevent Blood in Dog Urine